NYULibraries/rsbe-client/examples.md

 `Rsbe::Client::Search` call, parses the results, and returns an
 array of `Rsbe::Client::Se` objects.

-You can run use `Se` attribute values as search filters.
+You can use `Se` attribute values as search filters.

 ##### Example: search by `digi_id`